taniaortiz0/taniaortiz0/README.md

 #### Keynotes:

-• Created an APA formatted research paper

-• Will only provide script for the Geospatial Data as I did other tasks that were being assigned by the organization.

 •	Gathered NetCDF4 files (scientific data) and was imaged processed by using Python and its libraries.

 •	Numpy was utilized for numerical computing with arrays and matrices.